 If your diaper material is Hemp or Cotton, this is a Natural Fibre diaper.
 It may take more than one wash to reach full absorbency.

 Each time you wash and dry your natural fibre inserts or all in ones, you will remove oils that would repel wetness rather than absorb it.
 Your hemp and cotton will start to fluff up.
 Prefolds especially take several washes to reach peak fluffiness.

-If the diaper you bought is a Synthetic All In One or has Synthetic Inserts (ie. Microfibre or Stay Dry), you only need to wash, with you chosen detergent, on quick wash setting and dry one time before you put it on baby.
+If the diaper you bought is a Synthetic All-In-One or has Synthetic Inserts (ie. Microfibre or Stay Dry), you only need to wash once, with you chosen detergent, on a quick wash setting and then dry one time before you put it on baby.
 It’s absorbency is pretty much set from day one.

 Many websites talk about prepping Natural fibre seperate from synthetic, because the natual oils can cause repelling if absorbed by your synthetic diapers.